hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Common Uses:

-Energy Harvesters: Incorporated in advanced technologies that convert vibrations or movements into electrical power.
+- Energy Harvesters: Incorporated in technologies that convert vibrations or movements into electrical power.
-Weaponry: Used in weapons systems where weight and energy efficiency are critical.
+- Weaponry: Used in weapons systems where weight and energy efficiency are critical.
 Infrastructure: Utilized in structures where flexibility and energy generation are needed.

 ### Quorite (U) Kwor-ite